rlk/site/courses/csc3102/project1.md

 ## Programming Project 1

 Implement, test, and apply a heap-based priority queue in either C++ or Java.
 Specifically, implement your heap using a zero-based array of characters, with the indexing scheme described in [the notes](topic5.html).
 You may assume that the array will contain no more than 255 elements.
-Call it PriorityQueue.
+Call this class PriorityQueue.

 You'll use PriorityQueue in two programs: one to test it and one to apply it.